rred00/Fluorescence_Lifetime-Solis_Soft.-Andor_Instruments/README.md

-# Fluorescence_Lifetime-Solis_Soft.-Andor_Instruments
-.
-FLIM measures the time a fluorophore remains in its excited state before emitting a photon, making it highly sensitive to the local environment such as pH, ion concentration, or molecular interactions.
-This repository contains Python tools for processing and visualizing FLIM data, including lifetime extraction and colormap-based imaging
+# Fluorescence lifetime image (FLIM) Plotting Toolkit
+# This will work only for the generated ASCII file from ANDOR Instruments U.K.
+This repository contains Python scripts for plotting **Time-Resolved Photoluminescence (TRPL)** and **Fluorescence Lifetime Imaging Microscopy (FLIM)** data.
+It is designed to help researchers visualize experimental lifetime data using simple, customizable plots.

+---

+## Features
+- Plot TRPL decay curves from experimental data.
+- Visualize FLIM lifetime maps with colormaps.
+- Adjustable fitting options (single/multi-exponential).
+- Easy to modify and extend for specific experimental setups.